Program of Studies 2026-2027 » Art

 1 Credit Grades 9-12

 This preliminary course is designed to introduce the student to the visual world and make them more aware of the great potential and importance of visual perception.
-Students will explore design, composition, and color, while emphasizing the elements of art in a variety of mediums.
-The course is oriented to form a sound basic introduction to studio art but also includes areas of art appreciation and criticism.
-A grade of C or better in this course or a portfolio approved waiver is recommended for entrance into all other art elective courses.
+Students will explore design, composition, and color, while emphasizing the elements of art in a variety of media.
+The course is oriented to form a sound basic introduction to studio art, but also includes areas of art appreciation and criticism.
+A grade of C or better in this course is required for entrance into all other art elective courses.

 Studio Drawing 1639